bjzhb666/get_google_maps_image/readme.md

 The code is written in Go and uses the Google Maps Static API to get the images.

+This code is used in [OpenSatMap (NeurIPS 2024 D&B Track)](https://github.com/OpenSatMap/OpenSatMap-offical) to collect the data.
 ## Usage
 Here are the steps to get the images:
 1. Install Go.
 The Go version we used is 1.19.